-(3) Prior year revenue in General Fund and Capital Funds were added here due to negative balances.
+(3) Prior year revenue in General Fund and Capital Funds were added here due to negative balances (i.e., amounts payable to the District based on adjustments by the Value Adjustment Board).

-Source: Comprehensive Annual Financial Report of The School Board of Broward County, Florida for the Fiscal Year Ended June 30, 2018, citing Broward County Tax Collector.
+Source: Comprehensive Annual Financial Report of The School Board of Broward County, Florida for the Fiscal Year Ended June 30, 2019, citing Broward County Tax Collector.